Introduction to Rwanda Gorilla Tours from Lake Kivu

 Rwanda welcomes Gorilla tracking enthusiasts year-round, offering unique experiences in different seasons.
 The optimal times for traveling to Rwanda are during the drier periods, spanning from December to early March and from June to September.
 The December-to-March period constitutes a lengthy dry season with temperatures occasionally reaching 29 degrees Celsius.
 Conversely, the months of March to mid-May and July to September are characterized by rainy weather.

 While Rwanda generally enjoys favorable weather throughout the year, the dry season is favored for Gorilla tours due to minimal rain during treks and favorable hiking conditions in the rainforest.
 It is advisable to carry waterproof clothing, even during the drier months, as Rwanda’s Equatorial climate can be unpredictable.
 The dry season also coincides with peak tourism, which may result in higher prices for accommodations and other services.

 On the other hand, budget-conscious travelers may find value in visiting during the wet season.
 During this time, hotels often offer discounted rates, enhancing the affordability of food and lodging.
 Moreover, lower demand for Gorilla permits increases the chances of encountering these endangered species without competition.

-Your journey commences with a pick-up from your Lake Kivu hotel by our Trek Africa Tours Driver Guide.
+Your journey commences with a pick-up from your Lake Kivu hotel by our Trek Africa Expeditions Driver Guide.
 As you depart, you’ll be treated to breathtaking scenery while traveling through the “Land of a Thousand Hills,” Rwanda’s countryside.
 Depending on your arrival time, you may visit the Genocide Memorial Center before continuing your drive to Volcanoes National Park.
 Here, you’ll enjoy dinner and spend the night in the vicinity.

 Drive time: 2-3 hours